-And he searched, and began at the eldest, and left at the youngest: and the cup was found in Benjamin...
+And Joseph said, Give your cattle; and I will give you for your cattle, if money fail....
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.